syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 number

-Usage: we can able to get vertical scroll top value of TreeGrid dynamically.
+Usage: we can able to get scroll top offset of TreeGrid dynamically.

 #### Example